ahrnbom/strudl/README.md

 1. Take advantage of modern deep learning without extensive knowledge of the technology
 1. Easily make object detection annotations via custom web interface
 1. Semi-automatic annotation process, where a detector can be trained on the currently available training data, and those detections can then be used as a starting point for annotations, speeding up the process once a critical number of images has been annotated.
-1. When importing videos, typically from a USB drive, videos can be recoded to arbitrarily long/short clips, and different resolutions, assuming log files are present which specify the real times of every frame.
+1. When importing videos, typically from a USB drive, videos can be recoded to arbitrarily long/short clips, and different resolutions.
-1. Tracking in world coordinates, which can optimized if the user provides ground truth tracks made by [T-Analyst](http://www.tft.lth.se/en/research/video-analysis/co-operation/software/t-analyst/)
+1. Tracking in world coordinates, which can optimized if the user provides ground truth tracks made by [T-Analyst](https://bitbucket.org/TrafficAndRoads/tanalyst/wiki/Manual).
+In our experience, this is not necessary and the default parameters work OK for most scenarios.
-1. Full trajectories can be obtained as text files, which the user can then filter, sort and present, using any tools they prefer.
+1. Full trajectories can be obtained as text files (e.g. csv), which the user can then filter, sort and present, using any tools they prefer.
 This allows e.g. complex traffic analysis.
+1. Visualize each step in the process in summary video files, to better understand what goes wrong when something goes wrong.

+### Data assumptions
+1. Data should be in video files, filmed from static (non-moving) surveillance cameras.
+1. A TSAI-calibration should exist, allowing translation between pixel coordinates and world coordinates
+1. For each video file, there should be a log file specifying the time for each frame.
+This allows more accurate measures of time which is useful in tracking.
+If your videos do not have this information, simply generate such text files using some approximate method of your choice.
+The log files should be text files in the `.log` format, where each line looks like this: `00158 2017 05 16 01:28:52.642`, where the first number (with five characters) is the frame number, followed by the year, month, day, hour, minute, second and milliseconds.

 ### Requirements